br4dy5/esoft-cal-sync/README.md

 ## Acquire Google API Credentials
 Follow instructions here: https://console.developers.google.com/apis/credentials?project=api-project-1018300270691 This should ultimately result in you storing a client_secret.json file in your working directory.

-Note, dependent libraries/requirements will also be installed during these steps.
+Note, the Application Name you choose must match the value on Line 27, defaulted to 'esoft-cal-sync'

 ## Acquire eSoft Credentials
 You will need your eSoft: